Executive Brief: Spelling is a valid way to communicate.

 Some people will contend that there is no such residue.
 They might simply be unaware of it; nonetheless, there are straightforward ways in which we can demonstrate that it remains, which tends to be detailed below.

-Given the S2C grounding in spelling, it should be redesigned to rely on curricular programs designed by trained spelling teachers, otherwise this is actually Keyboarding for Communication (where a letter board is functionally a minimalist keyboard).
-Allow the client to develop their spelling through existing, effective, evidence-based, natural phases that are client dependent, not facilitator dependent.
+Given the S2C grounding in spelling, it should be redesigned to rely on curricular programs that were designed by trained spelling teachers, otherwise this is actually Keyboarding for Communication (where a letter board is functionally a minimalist keyboard).
+The key is to allow the client to develop their spelling through existing, effective, evidence-based, natural phases that are client dependent, not facilitator dependent.

 Spelling is absolutely a valid way in which to communicate, as is the use of such tools as keyboards and letter boards for sequenced spelling expression.
+(This essay is an example.)
 There is a good deal of existing research that analyzes the various paths that people take as their spelling develops.
 In a therapy like this that relies not just on spelling, but on learning to spell, it is crucial to take that information into account.

-Happily, there is an essay in Residual Trace entitled “School-Age Spectral Spelling Development” that synthesizes that research.
+Clyr has a tutorial about spelling development that synthesizes all of that research.
+(Like I said, we really know what we’re doing.)
 We encourage you to read it.
 We are tickled pink (or thereabouts) to have finally found a good use for that work.

 We note (without rancor) that S2C currently expresses no apparent concern over the lack of spelling pedagogy in their program.
-(Please note that answering reading comprehension questions is not how you teach spelling.)
-Clients are currently only able to access and learn what their facilitator knows how to spell; furthermore, clients adopt the spelling mistakes that are found in their facilitator’s patterns.
+(Please note that answering reading comprehension questions is not an effective way to teach spelling.)
+Clients are currently only able to access and learn what their facilitator knows how to spell; furthermore, clients adopt the spelling mistakes that are found in their facilitator’s personal spelling patterns… either that, or the client is not the one doing the spelling.

 S2C expresses strong support for getting their clients to the point where they can answer open-ended questions, which is good; however, clients are not able to give truly open-ended answers if they have not been taught how to access the spelling of whatever they might want to express.
 That is one part of the facilitator residue.
-Sure, you can say that the client only ever wants to talk about those things that use the specific words that they have been taught, but how can you possibly know that unless they tell you?
+Sure, you can insist that the client only ever wants to talk about those things that use the specific words that they have been taught, and never have any interest in discussing anything else, but how can you possibly know that unless they tell you?
 Do not favor the needs of the facilitator in this fashion (or any other, for that matter), as that is also residue.

 One response argues that S2C does not teach actual spelling precisely because the clients are not able to activate motor plans in that way, which is surprising because that attitude does not presume potential, where the presumption of potential is supposed to be promoted by S2C.